ssagroup/decimalfactor/README.md

 # Features
  - Ability to change decimal factor
  - Ability to get actual data from old orders by cron
- - All changes store in separate table which allows to expand/change this table without any changes in core tables
+ - All changes are stored in a separate table which allows to expand/change this table without any changes in core tables

 # How to Install